What You Don’t Know About Gout Can Kill You…

 (up to 2 servings per day) Low-fat dairy consumption is associated with a decreased future risk of gout.

-Consume vegetable protein, nuts, legumes, and purine-rich vegetables as they do not increase risk of gout.
+Consume vegetable protein, nuts, legumes, and purine-rich vegetables as they do not increase the risk of gout.

 5. Reduce Consumption of Alcoholic Beverages:

 Beer and liquor should be reduced in particular.

 However: “The overall health benefits of sensible moderate drinking (1–2 drinks/day for men and 1 drink/day for women) likely outweigh the risks, as more than 60 prospective studies have consistently indicated that moderate alcoholic consumption is associated with a 25–40% reduced risk for CHD.
 (Choi, 2010).”

 6. Limit Intake of Sugar-Sweetened Beverages:

 Fructose in these drinks increases the risk of gout and elevates uric acid levels.
 Fructose intake is also linked to weight gain, obesity, and insulin resistance.